upsun/bigfoot-multiapp-example/README.md

    ```
 1. Get your Upsun project
    ```
-   symfony get PROJECT_ID
+   upsun get PROJECT_ID
    cd <PROJECT_FOLDER>
    ```

-   or clone this repo if you don't have any existing project
+   or fork this repo if you don't have any existing project and then clone your own repo
    ```
-   git clone git@github.com:flovntp/upsun_multi-app-example.git bigfoot-multiapp cd bigfoot-multiapp
+   git clone git@github.com:<YOUR-ORGANIZATION>/bigfoot-multiapp-example.git bigfoot-multiapp cd bigfoot-multiapp
    ```

 1. Start the API component: